-Since there are very few aircraft that take-off or land at night between 23:30 and 06:00, there is more scope for runway alternation - whether Heathrow is on easterly or westerly operations.
+Since there are very few aircraft that take-off or land at night between 23:30 and 06:00, there is more scope for runway alternation at night - regardless of whether Heathrow is on easterly or westerly operations.
 Landings can be switched between the northern and southern runways and, if the weather allows it, aircraft can land from the east or the west.